JakubPanekVSKK/english-for-designers/04-voice-tone-style/index.md

 **Polite and calm**

 I mostly try to be as calm and polite as possible, even in situations where others would loose their temper and feel like there's no more space for any politness.
-Overall I would say I'm mostly passive and conflictless person that tryies to find compromises and mutual ways and always try to understand the countreparty.
+Overall I would say I'm mostly passive and conflictless person that tryies to find compromises and mutual ways and always wants to understand the countreparty.

 **Proffesional and disciplined**